KonstantinSimeonov/pastes/README.md

 - ~add ci for prod migrations (don't like this but why not give it a spin)~
 - add api/db/page tests
     - refactor paste update
-- fix api handler HOFs
+- ~fix api handler HOFs~
-    - add api handler for auth
+    - ~add api handler for auth~
-    - add getServerSideProps HOFs for auth and validation
+    - ~add getServerSideProps HOFs for auth and validation~
+    - mw3 needs tests (as well as renaming)
+    - fix the mw3 implementation types
-- add cache for most recent pastes instead of querying the db
+- ~add cache for most recent pastes instead of querying the db~
 - ~change file content type to text~
 - extract components from some pages
 - source light/dark theme from user prefs